Bloodhound Unleashed: Particle-based Substructure Tracking for Cosmological Simulations: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their thoughtful suggestions that helped improve this paper.
 We thank Ethan Nadler and Jenna Samuel for insightful comments and helpful discussions and Andrew Graus and Tyler Kelley for providing the Phat ELVIS simulation data.
 MBK acknowledges support from NSF CAREER award AST-1752913, NSF grants AST-1910346, AST-2108962, and AST-2408247; NASA grant 80NSSC22K0827; HST-GO-16686, HST-AR-17028, HST-AR-17043, JWST-GO-03788, and JWST-AR-06278 from the Space Telescope Science Institute, which is operated by AURA, Inc., under NASA contract NAS5-26555; and from the Samuel T. and Fern Yanagisawa Regents Professorship in Astronomy at UT Austin.
 JSB is supported by NSF grant AST-2408246 and NASA grant 80NSSC22K0827.
 This work used computational resources at the Texas Advanced Computing Center (TACC) at The University of Texas at Austin through NSF ACCESS allocation PHY-240063.

 The research presented here used the \qcrfont{IPython} package \citep{IPython}, \qcrfont{matplotlib} \citep{matplotlib}, \qcrfont{NumPy} \citep{Numpy2020}, \qcrfont{pandas} \citep{pandas}, and \qcrfont{SciPy} \citep{scipy}.
 We are grateful for the services provided by arXiv (\url{https://arxiv.org}) and NASA's Astrophysics Data System (\url{https://adsabs.harvard.edu}).